Mental Health, Neurodivergence, and Substance Use: What Does the Duty to Accommodate Actually Mean in 2025?

 Are people masking at work to fit in—and are we rewarding it?

 Often, yes.
-Research reframes autistic camouflaging as context-driven impression management (IM) (Khudiakova et al., 2025).
-Many autistic people report costs (anxiety, exhaustion, burnout), and those costs rise when environments reward “polish,” face time, and fast verbal processing over clear written contribution and turn-taking (Khudiakova et al., 2025).
+Research reframes camouflaging as context-driven impression management (IM) (Khudiakova et al., 2025).
+Respondents with autism reported costs (anxiety, exhaustion, burnout), and those costs rise when environments reward “polish,” face time, and fast verbal processing over clear written contribution and turn-taking (Khudiakova et al., 2025).

-So what?
-Reduce coercive IM: use structured interviews, explicit meeting roles, written/async options, and permission to pass/return.
-You lower effort and widen participation (Khudiakova et al., 2025).
+Reduce coercive IM: use structured interviews, explicit meeting roles, written/async options, and permission to pass/return to lower effort and widen participation (Khudiakova et al., 2025).

 Why don’t employees disclose accommodation needs—even when we have a policy?